-When it comes to creating an additional room in the home, one of the first places that spring to mind is the loft.
+When it comes to creating an additional room in the home, one of the first places that springs to mind is the loft.

 Everybody loves a loft conversion!

-It all depends on the available space, of course, and for some a home extension may prove the best option if there is plenty of available land around the property - but an attic or loft conversion is still incredibly popular with families who are looking for an extra bedroom, chill-out area or simple living space.
+It all depends on the available space, of course, but for some a home extension may prove the best option if there is plenty of available land around the property - though an attic or loft conversion is still incredibly popular with families who are looking for an extra bedroom, chill-out area or additional living space.